JensBender/JensBender/README.md

 # Hi there!
 I'm Jens

 ## 👋 About Me
-I'm an enthusiastic **data scientist** with over eight years of experience in data analysis, data visualization, and data storytelling.
-I enjoy solving challenging problems, harnessing the power of machine learning to derive valuable insights, and effectively communicating complex information.
+PhD Researcher with 8+ years in advanced statistical modeling, now applying these skills to solve Data Science problems.
+Expertise in end-to-end ML pipelines—from data ingestion to deployed web apps and APIs.
+Translating complex data into actionable insights and production-ready solutions.

 ## 🛠️ Skills